entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 1.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 1.

  60. Preorbital plates: separate (0); fused (1).
 > Johnson *et al*.
 (2000), Character 3; Dupret *et al*.
 (2009), Character 13; Dupret *et al*.
 (2017), Character 13; Zhu *et al*.
 (2010), Character 13; Xue *et al*. (submitted), Character 60.

 > - The coding of the new Xitun actinolepid is 1.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  61. Central plates: fused into ‘centronuchal’ plate (0); individulized paired elements (1).
 > Dupret *et al*.
 (2009), Character 17; Dupret *et al*.
 (2017), Character 17; Zhu *et al*.
 (2010), Character 17; Xue *et al*. (submitted), Character 61.

 > - The coding of the new Xitun actinolepid is 1.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 1.

  62. Midline contact between paired central plates: straight (0); sinuous (1).
 > Dupret *et al*.
 (2009), Character 18; Dupret *et al*.
 (2017), Character 18; Zhu *et al*.
 (2010), Character 18; Xue *et al*. (submitted), Character 62.

+> - In those taxa that the central plates are separated by nuchal plate, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is -.

  63. Contact between pineal (or rostropineal) and central plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 19; Dupret *et al*.
 (2017), Character 19; Zhu *et al*.
 (2010), Character 19; Xue *et al*. (submitted), Character 63.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  64. Contact between central and preorbital plates: present (0); absent (1).
 > Johnson *et al*.
 (2000), Character 20; Dupret *et al*.
 (2009), Character 21; Dupret *et al*.
 (2017), Character 21; Zhu *et al*.
 (2010), Character 21; Xue *et al*. (submitted), Character 64.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  65. Nuchal plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 24; Dupret *et al*.
 (2017), Character 24; Zhu *et al*.
 (2010), Character 24; Xue *et al*. (submitted), Character 65.

 > - The coding of the new Xitun actinolepid is 1.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 1.

  66. Nuchal plate separating central plates: no (0); yes (1).
 > Johnson *et al*.
 (2000), Character 6; Dupret *et al*.
 (2009), Character 25; Dupret *et al*.
 (2017), Character 25; Zhu *et al*.
 (2010), Character 25; Xue *et al*. (submitted), Character 66.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 1.

  67. Contact between orbits and central plates: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 26; Dupret *et al*.
 (2017), Character 26; Zhu *et al*.
 (2010), Character 26; Xue *et al*. (submitted), Character 67.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  68. Number of paranuchal plates: one pair (0); two pairs (1).
 > Dupret *et al*.
 (2009), Character 35; Dupret *et al*.
 (2017), Character 35; Zhu *et al*.
 (2010), Character 35; Xue *et al*. (submitted), Character 68.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  69. Posterolateral edge of paranuchal plates: convex (0); concave (1).
 > Dupret *et al*.
 (2009), Character 37; Dupret *et al*.
 (2017), Character 37; Zhu *et al*.
 (2010), Character 37; Xue *et al*. (submitted), Character 69.

 > - The coding of the new Xitun actinolepid is 0.

-> - The coding of *Panjiangosteus eurycephala* is ?.
+> - The coding of *Panjiangosteus eurycephala* is 0.

  70. Position of external foramen for endolymphatic duct: very forwardly positioned from posterior edge of paranuchal plate, or on anterior paranuchal plate for Petalichthyida (0); near the posterior edge of paranuchal plate (1).
 > Dupret *et al*.
 (2009), Character 39; Dupret *et al*.
 (2017), Character 39; Zhu *et al*.
 (2010), Character 39; Xue *et al*. (submitted), Character 70.